letmebefrankwithyou/dfk/GOOGLE_AUTH_SETUP.md

 4. Paste it into the Firebase Rules editor
 5. Click **"Publish"**

 ⚠️ **Important:** Do NOT copy the lines with dashes (---) above and below.
-Copy only the 12 lines of rules code!
+Copy only the rules code!

 **What this does:**
 - ✅ Users must be signed in to access events